 “He’s not going to be physically able to come back during the season,” Blank said.
 “He’s going to be out a year.”

 Minnifield would have been a legitimate contender for one of the Redskins’ reserve cornerback positions.
 Defensive coordinator Jim Haslett praised Minnifield’s intelligence and awareness during minicamp last month after Minnifield showed well against veteran receivers such as Santana Moss.

-The Redskins rated Minnifield a third-round talent before the draft, Haslett said, but the knee injury and a subsequent poor 40-yard dash time prompted the Redskins - and every other team - not to draft him.
+Haslett said the Redskins rated Minnifield a third-round talent before the draft, but the knee injury and a subsequent poor 40-yard dash time prompted the Redskins not to draft him.

 “Thank God we got him,” Haslett said in June.
 “I love the kid.”